FelixAnthony/simple-cqrs-pattern/README.md

     public async Task HandleAsync(GetBarCommand command)
     {
         // do stuff with command
-        // if fails throw an exception.
-This will terminate the request handling pipeline.
+        // if fails throw an exception, this will terminate the request handling pipeline
         // maybe add a retry policy
-        // you can also build your own exception handling into your Pipeline.
+        // you can also build your own exception handling into your pipeline }
-    }
 }
 ```